 The core method used is a mix of Royal Conservatory of Music curriculum (Repertoire, Etudes, Theory, and Four Star) and N. Jane Tan’s Well-Prepared Pianist books for learning to play with gestures, reading rhythms with syllables, conducting, sight-reading mini segments, and exposure to great repertoire.

 More Books (Schmitt Op.16, Accelerando Bks.
 1-7, Finger Power Primer – Level 6, Faber & Faber Piano Method -or- Alfred’s Premier Piano Course -or- Piano Safari, Hymns Made Easy, music for solo and concerto festivals of Federation) are to be purchased so they are ready for the following lesson.
 Please support local music stores whenever possible instead of Amazon.

-A monthly memo is sent on the fourth week of the month along with an invoice (email version or hard copy).
+A monthly memo is sent on the fourth week of the month along with an invoice (emailed through My Music Staff).
 Scheduling lesson times is done by filling out the “availability form” for Fall.
 Students mark the top three times and then the juggling of schedules begins.
 Students may swap lesson times with other students, if needed, but usually everyone’s schedules are packed so the lesson day is the one that works.
 Summer lessons are scheduled by parents on a Google Doc and then transferred to My Music Staff at the beginning of each summer week.

 If things work out between us, please bring the supplies listed on the student supply list (click below) to the first lesson.

 Now that I’ve given you a glance into my studio, let me know if you have any questions.
 I look forward to hearing from you!